Zamiell/stardew-valley-mods/PlantHotkey/README.md

   - Shafts will automatically be clicked on.
 (The dialog is also removed.)
 - Sewer:
   - The exit ladder will automatically be clicked on.
+- Town:
+  - The mine cart will automatically be clicked on.